-1. The following documents shall be printed and dis- Documents tributed:

-- (a) the revenue and expenditure account, the financial analysis and the balance sheet forwarded by the Commission; - (b) the report of the Court of Auditors, accompanied by the Institutions' answers; and - (c) the Council recommendation.

-2. These documents shall be referred to the committee responsible.
-Any committee concerned may deliver an opinion.

-3. Where other committees wish to deliver opinions, the President shall set the time limit within which these shall be communicated to the committee responsible.
+- The following documents shall be printed and distri- Documents buted: - (a) the revenue and expenditure account, the financial analysis and the balance sheet forwarded by the Commission: - (b) the report of the Court of Auditors, accompanied by the Institutions' answers; and - (c) the Council recommendation. - These documents shall be referred to the committee responsible.
+Any committee concerned may deliver an opinion. - Where other committees wish to deliver opinions, the President shall set the time limit within which these shall be communicated to the committee responsible.

-1. Within the time limits laid down by the Financial Consideration of Regulation, Parliament shall consider a report from the committee responsible proposing the grant, postponement or refusal of discharge.
+1. Within the time limits laid down by the Financial Consideration of Regulation, Parliament shall consider a report from the Report committee responsible proposing the grant, postponement or refusal of discharge.

-2. Parliament's Rules relating to amendments and voting shall apply unless otherwise provided in this annex.
+Parliament's Rules relating to amendments and vo-2 ting shall apply unless otherwise provided in this annex.

-1. Where the committee responsible considers it Granting discharge appropriate to propose a favourable decision, it shall draw up a report comprising:
+Where the committee responsible considers it appro- Granting discharge priate to propose a favourable decision, it shall draw up a report comprising:

-- (a) a proposal for a decision containing the figures forming the subject of the discharge, thus establishing the final outturn of the budgetary management for the financial year concerned; - (b) a motion for a resolution containing the comments accompanying the discharge decision; and - (c) an explanatory statement.
+- a proposal for a decision containing the figures forming the subject of the discharge, thus establishing the final outturn of the budgetary management for the financial year concerned; - (b) a motion for a resolution containing the comments accompanying the discharge decision; and - (c) an explanatory statement.